cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/service-governance/service_discovery.md

 ### WithCustomizedAddrs

 This configuration item specifies the target instance address during service discovery.
-It will overwrite the result from `Resolver`.
+It will overwrite the result from `Resolver`. `Resolver` is a service discovery center for service discovery.

 Sample code:
 ```go